 There are a multitude of things the brand producer can do to their own branded product that will also hurt the brand: radical changes to the label or logo in the name of “change for changes sake” which confuses the customer; removing quality queues in the name of cost reduction, efficiency, or corporate conformity, which the customer sees as “cheapening” the brand image; reducing the quality of the product in the name of “increasing profit margins,” which hurts the brand’s quality and value perception.
 The producer can also do things that hurt the environment, labor, or the community which then reflect on the brand image, thus reducing sales.

 So, in the branded physical product space, the product and how it’s presented are still the major factors in brand building.
-Keeping the distribution channel open and flowing are critical to the brand’s image of dependability.
+Keeping the distribution channel open and flowing is critical to the brand’s image of dependability.
 The size, shape, packaging, labeling, pricing, contents and availability of the branded product are what the consumer thinks of the brand.

 That’s why we put so much emphasis on distribution and retail merchandising of physical product brands.
-It doesn’t matter if your website looks great, or if your compelling logo and slogan are matched on your stationary, envelopes, and baseball hats – if you let the consumer down at the product end.
+It doesn’t matter if your website looks great, or if your compelling logo and slogan are matched on your stationery, envelopes, and baseball hats – if you let the consumer down at the product end.

 True brand building includes taking responsibility for what happens to your branded product once it leaves your hands.
 Oversight, vigilance, and active support at every step in the distribution channel are crucial to building your brand.
 Your brand image is only as good as your physical product and your customer’s experience.
 If it’s a good one, they credit your brand.
 If it’s a bad one, they blame your brand!